 Certificate in Food Studies

-The Certificate in Food Studies is designed for those who are interested in studying food issues at the local, regional, national and global scale.
+The certificate in food studies is designed for those who are interested in studying food across various disciplines.

-If you have questions about the ethics of eating or the impact of food on the environment or how certain foodways affect your current culinary traditions, this is the course for you.
+If you have questions about the ethics of differential food access or the impact of food production on human workers, other-than-human beings, or the environment or how certain foodways affect your current culinary traditions and your health, this is the certificate for you.

 Regulations for the Certificate in Food Studies

-The Certificate in Food Studies consists of 21 credit hours as follows:
+The Certificate in Food Studies consists of 21 credit hours as prescribed below:

 Not all courses are offered every semester.
-Students are strongly advised to consult with the Program Coordinator for assistance with course planning.
+Students are strongly advised to consult with the Program Director for assistance with course planning.